Listing of regulations in effect for Amistad National Recreation Area authorized by Title 36, Code of Federal Regulations.

 The following areas are closed to all public use to maintain integrity and security of government emergency response vessels:

-Government cove at Diablo East to include the shoreline to the top of the ridge/property line, the water and government docks.
+Government Cove at Diablo East to include the shoreline to the top of the canyon rim/property line, the water, and government docks.
 The area is marked with buoys and signs.

 The following areas are also closed to all public use:

 All terrestrial cave and karst features, with the exception of Panther Cave, Parida Cave, and Pink Cave.